Florian Hysenaj

-Florian Hysenaj (born 20 July 2001) is a Kosovar professional footballer who plays as a centre-forward for Étoile Carouge.
+Florian Hysenaj (born 20 July 2001) is a Kosovar professional footballer who plays as a centre-forward for Swiss Challenge League club Stade Nyonnais.

 Club career

 Lausanne-Sport

 On 20 March 2019, Hysenaj made his debut with U21 team of Lausanne-Sport in a 2–0 home win against Bulle after coming on as a substitute at 82nd minute in place of Stéphane Cueni.
 Nineteen month later, he made his professional debut with the senior team in their 0–1 home defeat against Lugano after coming on as a substitute at 75th minute in place of Lucas Da Cunha.

 In summer 2023, Hysenaj moved to Étoile Carouge.

 International career

 On 7 October 2017, Hysenaj was named as part of the Kosovo U17 squad for 2018 UEFA European Under-17 Championship qualifications.
 Three days later, he made his debut with Kosovo U17 in match against Netherlands U17 after being named in the starting line-up.